GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 ```

 ## FB_Processor
 FB_Processor is the standard OSC feedback processor type.
-This feedback processor type will receive strings, integers, floats, volume, pan, etc. and generally "just work" for most OSC-related use cases.
+This feedback processor type will transmit strings, integers, floats, volume, pan, etc. and generally "just work" for most OSC-related use cases.
 The syntax is the word FB_Processor followed by the OSC address for the message.
 Below is an example that corresponds to a TrackNameDisplay1 widget on the Mixer page of this hypothetical OSC surface.
 ```
 Widget TrackNameDisplay1
 	FB_Processor /Mixer/TrackNameDisplay1